 You’re adept at uncovering hidden talents in the team and getting the best out of people – this includes figuring out how they like to be thanked.

-Top tip – don’t delegate the thank yous to your PA!
+Top tip – don’t delegate the thank yous to another member of the team!

 Resource Investigator